Expired Bahrain CPR? Your Indian banking access can stall in days, not months.

 We handle the Indian side.
 CPR renewal goes through LMRA / your Bahraini employer; we don't do that piece.

-If your CPR has lapsed in the last 12 months and you've noticed wrongly-applied 30% TDS on FD interest, book free CA appointment.
-The 15-minute call typically identifies ₹15,000-50,000 of recoverable over-deducted TDS depending on portfolio size and lapse duration.
+If your CPR has lapsed in the last 12 months and you've noticed Indian bank account holds, or you're planning a property sale and the buyer has flagged 14.95% TDS, book a free CA appointment.
+The 15-minute call typically identifies real recoverable amounts even without a DTAA.

 Frequently asked questions